casper-network/docs-archive/theory/abstract-consensus.rst

 The reference estimator
 ~~~~~~~~~~~~~~~~~~~~~~~

-In fact, in all solutions considered so far by Casperlabs we are reusing the same pattern for estimators construction.
+In fact, in all solutions considered so far by CasperLabs we are reusing the same pattern for estimators construction.
 It assumes that the set of consensus values :math:`C` is totally ordered.

 For a protocol state :math:`ps` we calculate the estimator value in the following way: